otac0n/RenderLoop/readme.md

 Code in this project is generally licensed under the MIT license.
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](license.md)

-The RenderLoop.Demo.MGS application makes use of the GPL libraries, and is therefore also made available under the [GPL v3](RenderLoop.Demo.MGS/license.md).
+The RenderLoop.Demo.MGS application makes use of GPL-licensed libraries, and is therefore also made available under the [GPL v3](RenderLoop.Demo.MGS/license.md).

 OpenSource Info
 ---------------